cronitorio/cronitor-java/README.md

     try {
         // unpause a monitor
         cronitorClient.unpause(monitorCode);
-    } catch (Exception e) {
+    } catch (IOException e) {
         // handle the raised exception the way you want }
 ```

 ## Development

 The contained Dockerfile/docker-compose.yml file will allow you to build and test this library.
-Build the library with `docker-compose up`.
-Run tests with `docker-compose run test`.
+Build the container with with `docker-compose build`.
+Run tests with `docker-compose up`.

 ## How to contact us ?